debonairism/health_check/README.md

         - Added service name to the error page
         - Added retry if page returns 404 error
         - Added options to pass the URL directly from the script

+###Core Bump 0.2  --> 0.2.1

+    - CHANGELOG:
+        - Added in log that will clear in 30 days (health_check.log)
+        - Pass in any arguments and it will run all and exit the script

 ###Features to come